An increasing number of people today prefer to communicate via multiple channels like text messaging, email, video calling, etc., over voice calls.

 Another advanced technology used by modern contact centers includes live chat.

-This platform is different from chatbots because it has a human agent at the other end for answering customer queries.
+This platform is different from chatbots because it has a human contact center agent at the other end offering the answering service.

 - Reduce customer waiting time

 - Work on the customer’s shared screen in real time, etc.

 Customers who prefer self-service find chatbots and live chat extremely effective tools to get their support.

 4. Social Media Service